Icharaimes/ich-tf2bd-faq/README.md

 ### What is the Team Fortress 2 Bot Detector?

 The Team Fortress 2 Bot Detector is a program that is used to detect bots and cheaters in Team Fortress 2.
 It was originally made by a group of people lead by Pazer.
 The original program has not been worked on in several years and [its repository](https://github.com/PazerOP/tf2_bot_detector) has since been archived.
+With Team Fortress 2 updating to 64-bit architecture, this version no longer works.
 The version that I use is a fork made by sleepy.
 You can find it [here.](https://github.com/surepy/tf2_bot_detector)

 ### How does it work?